Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/14_healthwatch.md

     "name": "healthwatch",
     ```

-12. From the output above we can begin investigating each app to determine if our spike in utilization was caused by normal activity or a problematic application.
+12. From the output above we can begin investigating each app to determine if our spike in utilization was caused by normal activity or by a problematic application.

+    You will want to check the logs of these applications to determine if something is causing the applications to behave inappropriately.

-    Look for our spring-music app in this list to determine if it's the problematic application.
+    Now look for our spring-music app in this list to determine if it's the problematic application.

     Just for kicks...